Posts tagged chronic disease

 We are the Blind Man

 We have an innate desire to connect cause with effect.
 But from Jesus’ reply we learn that causation is not as important as purpose.
-Jesus answers that neither the parents nor the man sinned—the blindness exists so that the wondrous signs of God can be displayed.
+Jesus answers that neither the parents nor the man sinned—the blindness existed so that the wondrous signs of God could be displayed.

 Read More